< back

 Plus there are also concerns over whether the Home Office has the capacity to deal with technical failures and mitigate glitches that could occur within the digital immigration status system.
 If multiple identities have been created for one individual this can cause problems with eVisa applications.
 This is already known to be causing significant problems for some holders of eVisas and EU citizens’ rights group the3million has been monitoring problems with digital status and created a tool for reporting these.

-Please call our friendly immigration experts on 0207 033 9527 or email enquiries@vanessaganguin.com if you would like help with the transition or if you have any UK immigration questions you would like to discuss.
+Please call us on 0207 033 9527 or email enquiries@vanessaganguin.com if you would like help with the transition or if you have any UK immigration questions you would like to discuss.

 Send us an enquiry.
 We will get back to you shortly.